 Urine leaking is not normal nor an inevitable part of aging; however, this condition known as stress urinary incontinence, is very common among women.
 If the fear of urine leakage is causing you to limit your daily activities (for instance, avoiding exercising or playing with your kids), tell your doctor.
 Treatments ranging from pelvic muscle training to surgery can help.

-I feel uncomfortable talking about urine leakage or sexual function changes, even with my doctor.
+I feel uncomfortable talking about urine leakage, even with my doctor.
 What should I do?

-In the course of a normal exam, urinary leakage and sexual function changes are not likely to come up so it’s important to initiate the conversation.
-Be honest and acknowledge that topic is hard for you to talk about.
+In the course of a normal exam, urinary leakage may not come up so it’s important to initiate the conversation.
+Be honest and acknowledge that the topic is hard for you to talk about.
 He or she will discuss your concerns with the professionalism you’d expect when discussing any other medical condition and will help put you at ease.

 How does menopause affect women’s pelvic health?